- Assessor's Office

 - Social Security Benefit Statement (form SSA-1099) for all persons residing in the household, who receive Social Security benefits.

 - Proof of all sources of income if not included on the W-2 Forms, including any check stubs or receipts of other persons living in the household, or from State or Federal Government Checks.

 - Bank and/or credit union statements, for all current and preceding six months, of all checking and savings accounts.

-- A copy of a valid Michigan driver’s license or other legal form of photo-identification, which indicates residing property address for all persons in the household.
+- A copy of a valid Michigan driver’s license or another legal form of photo identification, which indicates residing property address for all persons in the household.